Strawberry Blueberry Salad with Balsamic Vinaigrette

 Jump to Recipe

-Strawberry Blueberry Salad unites crisp greens, fresh fruit, and mozzarella in a lively dish great for lite spring meals and summer cookouts.
+This Strawberry Blueberry Salad with balsamic vinaigrette is a perfectly refreshing blend of crisp greens, fresh fruit, and mozzarella that is great for light spring meals and summer cookouts.
+It’s colorful, easy to prepare, and is ready to eat in 15 minutes!

 A blue and white platter with Strawberry Blueberry Salad on top.